fontanf/knapsacksolver/README.md

 ## Notes

 * If the split item is searched at the beginning, then the Bellman algorithms are more or less dominated by the Primal-dual Dynamic programming algorithms, as well as the Primal Branch-and-bound is more or less dominated by the Primal-dual Branch-and-bound.
 Therefore, as soon as a pre-processing step requires at leat a partial sorting, it is more consistent to use those algorithms.
-This explains why variable reductions, initial lower bound or better upper bounds are not implemented for the Bellman Dynamic Programming algoorithms, the Dynamic Programming by Profits algorithms or the Primal Branch-and-bound algorithm.
+That's why variable reductions, initial lower bound or better upper bounds are not implemented for the Bellman Dynamic Programming algoorithms, the Dynamic Programming by Profits algorithms or the Primal Branch-and-bound algorithm.

 * On the other hand, the Primal-Dual algorithms require to find the split item at the beginning.